dxlr8r/kubefs/src/kubefs-help.md

     - `kfls` `kubefs list-all`
     - for each tool in `KUBEFS_TOOL` set `KUBECONFIG` to `.kubeconfig`'s path

+KUBEFS_ROOT (default: `$HOME/.kube`)
+  where to search for .kubeconfig and .kubeauth.
+Recommended to keep unchanged.

 KUBEFS_TOOL (default: `tk:helm`)
   a list of tools, separated by `:`.
 See `KUBEFS_OPTIONAL_ALIAS`.